PlatformEarth/darkscience/content/blog/dark-science.md

 ---
 Dark Science is a controversial term.

 The term "dark" is used here to represent the starting point of any human enquiry.
+The process of epistemology is then metaphorically represented as a journey from the dark to the light.
+Both have value.
+The light is not allways the best place to start a journey, and the dark is not the safest place from which to decide.